Egyptian Kahk el-Eid | Date Filled Shortbread Cookies

 pinch of salt

-1 tablespoon sugar
+2 tablespoon sugar (divided)

-about 5 cups milk
+about 4 cups milk (divided)

 1 tablespoon yeast